English

 Why Use an Application Server?

-When an application is accessed, the client request is sent to the web server.
-Upon the reception of each request, the requirement is to fetch the data from the database management system working at the backend.
-To do that, the web server sends the request to the application server residing in the middle layer.
-This server then takes the request to the DBMS and gets the response against that request so that it is sent back to the web server.
+When an application is accessed, the client's request is sent to the web server.
+Upon receiving each request, the requirement is to fetch data from the backend database management system.
+The web server accomplishes this by sending the request to the application server, which resides in the middle layer.
+Subsequently, the application server takes the request to the DBMS, retrieves the response, and sends it back to the web server.
 This is how the required action is performed.

 Protection of Data and End-User Traffic